 In this article, we’ll discuss three methods, ranked in order of effectiveness.

 This is the easiest, quickest, and smartest way—and it’s free!
-Monsha for worksheet creation is a game changer because it reads external videos for you and formats the worksheet automatically, so you don’t need to worry about writing prompts or handling all the details.
+Monsha for worksheet creation is a game changer because it reads external videos for you and formats the worksheet automatically, so you don’t have to worry about writing prompts or handling all the details.

-You can use YouTube videos, any external URL, or even upload a file to use as a source for your worksheet.
 You can include a diverse types of questions and activities.
 Plus, you can align it to a set of standards and export it in the platform or format you need.

 Here’s how to do it: